Mortgage rates forecast for July 2019

 With the USDA streamline refinance, you don’t need a new appraisal.
 You don’t even have to qualify using your current income.
 The lender will only make sure that you are still within USDA income limits.

 Home buyers are also learning the benefits of the USDA loan program for home buying.

 No down payment is required, and rates are ultra-low.

 Home payments can be even lower than rent payments, as this USDA loan calculator shows.

 Qualification is easier because the government wants to spur homeownership in rural areas.
-Home buyers might qualify even if they’ve been turned down for another loan type in the past.Verify your USDA loan eligibility (Dec 9th, 2018)
+Home buyers might qualify even if they’ve been turned down for another loan type in the past.Compare Rates From Top Rated National Lenders and Save (Jun 24th, 2019)

 Mortgage rates today